muscaestar/myBlog/content/en/post/Start-a-Multi-Language-Blog-with-HUGO.md

 Done.

 # Multi Language Setting
-Beautiful HUGO provides some functions to support multi languages, and so does other themes.
+Beautiful Hugo provides some functions to support multi languages, and so does other themes.
 Here I introduce my settings:
 - English as default
 - Simplified Chinese as secondary
 - Different main menu for each language
 - An option for switching language, placed in main menu, top right corner.
-(Supported by Beautiful HUGO)
+(Supported by Beautiful Hugo)
 - For each article, an option for switching language, placed under the title.
-(Supported by Beautiful HUGO)
+(Supported by Beautiful Hugo)

 The files needed to be changed:
 - `config.toml`